Scott's TV Setup

 Tablo answers the question, "how can I record the TV shows that I get via antenna?"
 Tablo is perhaps the most interesting device I have.
 This is how it works.
 It connects to both my antenna and my network.
 It receives all of the digital TV channels via antenna (free), allows me to record them, then I can watch the shows via the app.

 There's another pretty cool feature.
-You can also watch all of your antenna channels via the Tablo app.
-This is very helpful if you have a TV on one side of your house but your antenna is on the other side.
-The TV only needs wifi access.
+You can also watch all of your antenna channels live via the Tablo app.
+This is very helpful in the following two situations:

 The channel guide features on Tablo are quite nice.
 You can select "Movies", for example, and see all of the movies that are coming up.
 With 43 channels here in northeast Wisconsin, there are good movies popping up all the time.
 So I just set them to record and basically build my own little movie library, all free, which I can watch at any time.

-Now, I happen to have their legacy device, the older one.
+Now, I happen to have Tablo's legacy device, the older one.
 I pay a subscription fee for an extended channel guide, but this is optional.
-Their newer devices have different fees.
+The legacy device also has a cool feature called "commercial skip"; just like it sounds, when I watch a recorded show, it automatically skips commercials.
+But I they've eliminated this feature in the new devices.
+Tablo says that their new devices have no fees.

 Photos.

-PCT-MA2-8P amplifier RCA coax cable antenna on the top of my house
+PCT-MA2-8P amplifier RCA coax cable antenna on my house, mounted to face the southeast

 RCA ANT800F multi-directional amplified antenna Tablo Dual SPV42-02-EN antenna tripod, mounted to face the southeast